keboola/connection-docs/transformations/index.md

 ## Backends
-The  **Transformation Script** is a code that defines what happens with the data while taking the tables from Input Mapping, modifying them and producing the tables referenced in Output Mapping.
+The  **Transformation Script** is a code that defines what happens with the data while taking the tables from input mapping, modifying them and producing the tables referenced in output mapping.

 A backend is the engine running the transformation script.
 It is either a database server ([Amazon Redshift](https://aws.amazon.com/redshift/),